saintsal/cuppa.cc/docs/lifepaper.md

         2. async ideas riff 👀
         (relate, align, design, reduce)

-        3. start making sth for a a day to a week 🛠️ (team up if you want)
+        3. start making sth (for a day to a week) 🛠️ team up if you want

         4. learning party 🤔 📝